NeuralOS/manifest/README.md

 NeuralOS
 ===========
-NeuralOS is a custom ROM (Operating System) from AOSP source which supports Qualcomm devices.
+NeuralOS is a custom ROM (Operating System) from AOSP source which supports Qualcomm devices.Feel the impulse made by it.
+# Added Dendrite feature

 Thanks to
 -------